Canon T3i vs Kodak AZ901

 It is notable that the T3i has a hotshoe, while the AZ901 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The AZ901 is a recent model that features in the current product line-up of Kodak.
-In contrast, the T3i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T3i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T3i was succeeded by the Canon T4i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Kodak websites.
+Further information on the features and operation of the T3i and AZ901 can be found, respectively, in the Canon T3i Manual (free pdf) or the online Kodak AZ901 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T3i and the Kodak AZ901?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.